 In addition to the employment of motion triggered cameras and solar-powered acoustic recorders, the UPP collaborates with Conservation Drones to assist in better understanding the Issa chimpanzee habitat.
 This technology has been used to successfully demonstrate the applicability of low cost drones for research and conservation purposes across the globe (Koh & Wich, 2012).

 Alex and Fiona were trained by Koh and Wich in 2012, and in collaboration with the Jane Goodall Institute, USA demonstrated the application of drone technology to improve their survey of chimpanzee distribution and relevant threats across the GME.
-In June 2015, Wich, Jeff Kerby, Sander van Andel, and Lilian Pintea visited Issa to assess UAV application to remotely identifying chimpanzee nests.
+In June 2015, in their first visit to Issa, Wich, Jeff Kerby, Sander van Andel, and Lilian Pintea visited Issa to assess UAV application to remotely identifying chimpanzee nests.

 Read more of Koh and Wich’s work here here.